Quantum sensing of time-dependent magnetic signals with molecular spins: Conclusions and outlooks

 \section{Conclusions and outlooks}

-We developed two quantum sensing protocols for the detection of magnetic fields with arbitrary time dependence.
-Through these protocols we also demonstrated the possibility of using molecular spins as detectors for such signals.
-This further expands the sensing capabilities of molecular spins beyond quantum sensing of AC magnetic fields, since no synchronization with the free precession time is needed.
-Furthermore, the two sequences shown in this work result in sensitivities on the order of few $S \approx 10^{-7}$ T Hz\textsuperscript{$-\frac{1}{2}$} with lower bounds approaching few $S \approx 10^{-8}$ T Hz\textsuperscript{$-\frac{1}{2}$}.
-These values are in the same range as the ones obtained with similar sequences performed on NV centers \cite{zopesReconstructionfreeQuantumSensing2019a,balasubramanianNATMAT2009} and as those we previously obtained in AC synchronized quantum sensing experiments \cite{bonizzoniQuantumSensingMagnetic2024}. \\ In both sequences the only requirement is the possibility to trigger the external signal once for each sequence repetition.
-Sequence 1 is further constrained by the phase memory time, which acts as an upper bound for the duration of the signal to be measured.\\ A common feature of the two sequences is the minimum area of the signal which can be measured.
-The values are $A$\textsubscript{min} $\approx$ 1.6 $\cdot 10^{-10}$ T s for VO(TPP) and $A$\textsubscript{min} $\approx$ 1.1 $\cdot 10^{-10}$ T s for VOPt(SCOPh)\textsubscript{4}.
-These values allow for a good trade-off between the required signal duration and the available sensitivity.\\ Sequence 2, in principle, would allow for the reconstruction of the RF signal by fitting the data with Eq. \ref{eq:phase2} (see Supplementary Information \cite{supp}) or by performing finite differences on the phase accumulation curves as in similar methods \cite{zopesReconstructionfreeQuantumSensing2019a}.
-However, under our experimental conditions this possibility is currently limited by phase noise.
-Yet, margins for improvement can be foreseen by optimizing the setup.
-Another possibility of improvement relies on the integration of machine learning protocols into the recognition of the signal shape from a given phase accumulation \cite{bonizzoniMachineLearningAssistedManipulationReadout2022}.
+We developed two quantum sensing protocols for the detection of time-dependent magnetic fields by using molecular spins as detectors.
+These protocols expand the sensing capabilities of molecular spins beyond quantum sensing of AC magnetic fields \cite{bonizzoniQuantumSensingMagnetic2024}.
+Both our sequences have sensitivities of the order of few $S \approx 10^{-7}$ T Hz\textsuperscript{$-\frac{1}{2}$} with lower bounds approaching few $S \approx 10^{-8}$ T Hz\textsuperscript{$-\frac{1}{2}$}.
+These values are in the same range as those that we previously obtained in AC quantum sensing experiments \cite{bonizzoniQuantumSensingMagnetic2024}.
+Although experimental conditions, setups, protocols used and techniques for sensor readout prevent from a direct comparison, we just mention that sensitivity values in the $10^{-6} - 10^{-9}$ T Hz\textsuperscript{$-\frac{1}{2}$} range have been reported for time-dependent detection and reconstruction of arbitrary signals in \cite{zopesReconstructionfreeQuantumSensing2019a,balasubramanianNATMAT2009} for NV centers.\\ A common feature of our sequences is the minimum area of the signal which can be measured.
+The values are $A$\textsubscript{min} $\approx$ 1.6 $\cdot 10^{-10}$ T s for VO(TPP) and $A$\textsubscript{min} $\approx$ 1.1 $\cdot 10^{-10}$ T s for VOPt(SOCPh)\textsubscript{4}.
+These values allow for a good trade-off between the required signal duration and the available sensitivity.
+In addition, Sequence 2 can be used even when the delay of the external signal with respect to the trigger is unknown.
+In fact, since the interpulse delay is fixed, the position shift, $s$, can be changed until $B$\textsubscript1($t$,$s$) starts to cross the MW sequence.
+For these reasons, Sequence 2 results more versatile and more robust in the context of time-dependent signals detection.\\ As possible future development of our protocols, we note that Sequence 2 could in principle be used to perform a full reconstruction of a time-dependent signal (see Supplementary Information \cite{supp}), similarly to what reported in \cite{zopesReconstructionfreeQuantumSensing2019a}.
+This, however, requires an improvement of the signal-to-noise ratio and of the homogeneity of the MW field, achievable with an optimization of the experimental setup.
+Another possible outlook relies on using machine learning protocols, which proved to be a successful tool for phase prediction in one of our previous works \cite{bonizzoniMachineLearningAssistedManipulationReadout2022}, to assist the detection of the signal and, eventually, its reconstruction.